TheJoetube/CPU/README.md

 # A simple CPU written in java.
 Right now it only directly executes assembly code.

-It has 3 registers ```rA,rB,rC```.
+It has 3 registers ```rA,rB,rC```. <b/>
-Memory size is 0x0000 - 0xFFFF but can be expanded at will through the classes constructor.
+Memory size is 0x0000 - 0xFFFF but can be expanded at will through the classes constructor or the CPU variable memSize.

 ## The current instruction set:
 ```